utilyre/climan/.github/README.md

 ### Neovim

-Create a file at `$XDG_CONFIG_HOME/nvim/ftdetect/http.lua` with the following content
+In order to get syntax highlighting with nvim-treesitter plugin create a file at `$XDG_CONFIG_HOME/nvim/ftdetect/http.lua` with the following content

 ```lua
 -- ~/.config/nvim/ftdetect/http.lua